Tineo

-In the heart of western Asturias we find the charming village of Tineo.
-A town that stands out for its landscapes, its villages, its traditions and its people that make up a heritage of great value.
+In the heart of western Asturias lies the charming town of Tineo.
+A place that stands out for its landscapes, its villages, its traditions, and its people, all of which form a heritage of great value.

-A town with a long history, already important during the time of the Roman Empire, but which acquired its greatest splendour when in 1222 Alfonso IX granted it the Town Charter, establishing it as an obligatory stop on the Primitive Way.
+A town with a long history, it was already significant during the Roman Empire, but it reached its greatest splendour when in 1222 Alfonso IX granted it a Town Charter, establishing it as a mandatory stop on the Primitive Way.

-The construction of a medieval castle, a Franciscan monastery and a pilgrims’ hospital “Mater Christi”, now disappeared, not forgetting the Chapel of San Roque, are proof of the importance of this town on the Pilgrims’ Route to Santiago de Compostela.
+The past construction of a medieval castle, a Franciscan monastery, and the "Mater Christi" pilgrims' hospital—now disappeared—along with the preserved Chapel of San Roque, bear witness to the historical importance of this town on the Jacobean Route.

 Town Hall Building